 - 2.17.1 All necessary measures shall be taken to introduce a properly organised quality system containing procedures, processes and resources necessary to implement quality management at each function stage.
 The execution of such quality management shall be made demonstrable for each function stage, when required.
-In addition, procedures shall be established in order to ensure that aeronautical data at any moment is traceable to its origin so as to allow any data anomalies or errors, detected during the production/maintenance phases or in the operational use, to be corrected. - 2.17.2 Chart resolution of aeronautical data shall be that as specified for a particular chart. - 2.17.3 The integrity of aeronautical data shall be maintained throughout the data process from origination to distribution to the next intended user. - 2.17.4 Digital data error detection techniques shall be used during the transmission and/or storage of aeronautical data and digital data sets.
+In addition, procedures shall be established in order to ensure that aeronautical data at any moment is traceable to its origin so as to allow any data anomalies or errors, detected during the production/maintenance phases or in the operational use, to be corrected. - 2.17.2 Chart resolution of aeronautical data shall be that as specified for a particular chart. - [Note: Specifications concerning the chart resolution for aeronautical data are contained in PANS-AIM (Doc 10066), Appendix 1.] - 2.17.3 The integrity of aeronautical data shall be maintained throughout the data process from origination to distribution to the next intended user. - [Note: Specifications concerning the integrity classification related to aeronautical data are provided in PANS-AIM (Doc 10066), Appendix 1.] - 2.17.4 Digital data error detection techniques shall be used during the transmission and/or storage of aeronautical data and digital data sets.